greg-raven/grus/_posts/2007-04-17-guestworker-amnesty.md

-Congressman Jerry Lewis
-2112 Rayburn House Office Building, United States House of Representatives Washington, DC 20515
+---
+title: "Guest worker amnesty"
+layout: post
+categories:
+- letter
+tags:
+- amnesty
+- jobs
+---

-In light of the facts presented in the ad featuring T. Willard Fair that is currently running in the Washington Post and Roll Call, I hope you will oppose any guestworker-amnesty plan.
+In light of the facts presented in the ad featuring T. Willard Fair that is currently running in the *Washington Post* and Roll Call, I hope you will oppose any guestworker-amnesty plan.

 According to the National Bureau of Economic Research, the hiring of low-skilled immigrants is responsible for 40 percent of the decline in employment among Black American men.